The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 The policy measures approved included: lowering the Statutory Minimum Reserves (SMR) requirements from 7% to 6% to provide additional liquidity to banks, reducing the discount rate from 7% to 5% to permit banks to borrow from the BoT at a lower cost; reducing haircuts on government securities from 10% to 5% for Treasury bills, and from 40% to 20% for Treasury bonds, to increase the ability of banks to borrow from the BoT with less collateral; increasing mobile money operators daily transaction limits to costumers, from TZS 3 million to TZS 5 million and daily balance from TZS 5 million to TZS 10 million, to encourage digital transactions thus reduce congestion in banking premises; and promoting loan restructuring by providing regulatory flexibility to banks.

-From July to December 2020, BoT continued to implement accommodative monetary policy, amidst low inflationary environment, to cushion the economy from the adverse impact of Covid-19 and facilitate provision of private sector credit.
+From July to December 2020, BoT continued to implement accommodative monetary policy, amidst a low inflationary environment, to cushion the economy from the adverse impact of Covid-19 and facilitate the provision of private sector credit.

 This was implemented using a wide range of instruments of injecting liquidity in the economy, which included reverse repo, purchase of foreign exchange from the interbank foreign exchange market, and inward foreign exchange swaps with banks.
 In addition, BoT granted standing credit facilities to banks to smoothen short-term liquidity fluctuations.